- Academic Affairs

 Collaboration among professions and among schools is the focus of the interprofessional global health grant program.

 "It is wonderful to be able to take students from various backgrounds and different professional schools with diverse travel histories to a country where they see firsthand the barriers and successes of HIV care and treatment in a resource-limited setting.
-To know that this brief experience can have such a profound and lasting impact on the students’ careers and perspectives on life is extremely rewarding." - Dr. David Riedel, School of Medicine, Rwanda faculty mentor
+To know that this brief experience can have such a profound and lasting impact on the students’ careers and perspectives on life is extremely rewarding." — David Riedel, MD, MPH, School of Medicine, Rwanda faculty mentor

 - UMB faculty may apply for grant funds up to $5,000 to develop and lead interprofessional global health student projects.
 The project must be interprofessional and include at least two students representing at least two different UMB schools.